Kirby (series): 1992–1999: Conception and first games

-Kirby Super Star, known as Hoshi no Kirby Super Deluxe in Japan and Kirby's Fun Pak in Europe, was released for the Super Nintendo Entertainment System in Japan on March 21, 1996, in North America on September 20, 1996, and in Europe on January 23, 1997.
-Kirby Super Star is composed of eight separate games, and features several characters and abilities which have not appeared since in the series.
+Kirby Super Star (also known as Hoshi no Kirby Super Deluxe in Japan and Kirby's Fun Pak in Europe) was released for the Super Nintendo Entertainment System in Japan on March 21, 1996, in North America on September 20, 1996, and in Europe on January 23, 1997.
+Kirby Super Star is composed of seven separate games and two sub-games, with four games in the beginning and three games that would be unlocked after beating certain games.
+It features several characters and abilities which have not appeared since in the series.
 The game features "Helpers", which can be created by sacrificing the ability in use, to help the player dispatch enemies.

 Released for the Game Boy in 1997, Kirby's Star Stacker is a puzzle game which involves touching two or more similar blocks together that have Kirby's animal friends on them.
 The game received a sequel on the Super Nintendo Entertainment System in 1998 in Japan titled Kirby no Kirakira Kizzu (known in English as Kirby's Super Star Stacker).
+26 years after its release, the game would be internationally via the Nintendo Switch Online service.

-Kirby's Dream Land 3, released for the Super Nintendo Entertainment System on November 27, 1997 in North America and on March 27, 1998 in Japan, is a direct sequel to Kirby's Dream Land 2, as it featured the return of Kirby's animal friends.
+Kirby's Dream Land 3, released for the Super Nintendo Entertainment System on November 27, 1997, in North America and on March 27, 1998, in Japan, is a direct sequel to Kirby's Dream Land 2, as it featured the return of Kirby's animal friends.
 Similar to Kirby's Dream Land 2, Kirby's Dream Land 3 features a few Copy Abilities which were modified when Kirby paired up with one of his six animal friends.
 The game had a multiplayer option with the second player controlling Gooey, a recurring character.
 The antagonist is Dark Matter, and if certain conditions are met, Zero was fought as the true final boss.
 The game had a unique pastel-drawing art style and used dithering to improve visual performance.

 There was also a planned game called Kid Kirby that was to be released on the Super Nintendo Entertainment System.
 The game would have served as a prequel to the series and would have utilized the SNES Mouse.
 The game was developed by DMA Design and was scheduled for release in 1995, but was canceled due to the declining sales of the mouse; however, early screenshots of the canceled game have been posted online.